 BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency ensure local drainage infrastructure (e.g., ditches, pipes, culverts) will not be disrupted by Project facilities.
 Site-specific drainage evaluations or studies will be prepared as part of final Project design.
 The drainage evaluations/studies will consider the design flows of any existing facilities that will be crossed by Project features and develop strategies to ensure equivalent functioning of the existing drainage system during and after construction.
 These evaluations/studies will be applicable to aboveground facilities ultimately resulting in impervious surfaces, including, but not limited to: Funks and its PGP, TRR and its PGP, the administration and operations building, the maintenance and storage building, the Dunnigan Pipeline, Sacramento River discharge site, all roads (including the South Road) and impervious areas that might result due to recreation area construction or areas that will be substantially modified as a result of construction.
 The drainage evaluations will demonstrate stormwater runoff detention or retention on site and/or conveyed to the nearest existing drainage facility.
 The drainage study will demonstrate that Project implementation will not result in increases in the peak flow runoff to adjacent lands or existing drainage facilities.
 Requirements of the study include: Identification of pre-development hydrology based on site-specific conditions and local meteorology by using continuous simulation modeling techniques, published data or studies, or other established tools.
 Quantification of post-development runoff volume and peak flow discharges.
-Identification and description of strategies and other appropriate practices (based on the pre-development hydrology) include potential relocation of appropriate practices stormwater (e.g., roadside plantings): low impact development hydrology include green infrastructure, which captures, filters, or reduces stormwater (e.g., roadside plantings): low impact development practic
+Identification that the post-construction rate, volume, and duration of runoff will not substantially exceed the pre-development rates and the pre-development hydrologic conditions will be replicated through site design, configuration, and other appropriate practices to the maximum extent technically feasible.
+Identification and description of strategies and other appropriate practices (based on the pre-development hydrology) include